Valgeir Lunddal Friðriksson

-Valgeir Lunddal Friðriksson (born 24 September 2001) is an Icelandic professional footballer who plays as a right-back for Häcken.
+Valgeir Lunddal Friðriksson (born 24 September 2001) is an Icelandic professional footballer who plays as a right-back for German club Fortuna Düsseldorf and the Iceland national team.

-Career
+Club career

 On 28 December 2020, Valgeir signed his first professional contract with Häcken.
 Valgeir made his professional debut with Häcken in a 2–0 Svenska Cupen win over Dalkurd FF on 21 February 2021.
+On 30 August 2024, Fortuna Düsseldorf announced his signing and that Valgeir would wear the number 12 jersey.

 International career

-Valgeir is a youth international for Iceland, and was called up to represent the Iceland U21s at the 2021 UEFA European Under-21 Championship.
+Valgeir was a youth international for Iceland, and was called up to represent the Iceland U21s at the 2021 UEFA European Under-21 Championship.

-He made his debut for Iceland national football team on 4 June 2021 in a friendly against Faroe Islands.
+He made his debut for Iceland national team on 4 June 2021 in a friendly against Faroe Islands.